evolv-ai/asset-manager/README.md

 ></script>
 ```

-If you would like to only render css assets place `data-js=false` into the script tag.
-If you would like to only render js assets place `data-css=false` in the script tag.
+If you would like to only render css assets place `data-js="false"` into the script tag.
+If you would like to only render js assets place `data-css="false"` in the script tag.

 ### [Homepage](https://www.evolv.ai)